 Love…the mysteries of Tintagel

 Switch to Cornwall’s rugged northern coast and there’s another island shrouded in mystery, Tintagel.
 Here, history meets the legend of King Arthur against a backdrop of stunning scenery, with a new bridge now linking two halves of the 13th century Tintagel Castle.
 Visitors can explore this idyllic landscape under the gaze of Gallos, a life-sized bronze sculpture inspired by the site’s legends and royal past.

 Discover…the Holy Island of Lindisfarne

-If you’re heading north, you can continue your journey into island heritage in Northumberland.
+Those heading north can continue their journey into island heritage in Northumberland.
 Inaccessible when the tide washes over its causeway, the Holy Island of Lindisfarne offers a unique insight into the lives of medieval monks.
-Follow in their footsteps while exploring the ruins of the 12th century Lindisfarne Priory, once a key site of pilgrimage, or discover how the National Trust is working to maintain the architecture and gardens of Lindisfarne Castle.
+Visitors can follow in their footsteps while exploring the ruins of the 12th century Lindisfarne Priory, once a key site of pilgrimage, or discover how the National Trust is working to maintain the architecture and gardens of Lindisfarne Castle.
 The Holy Island also marks the end of St Cuthbert’s Way, a 100km historical walking trail stretching from Melrose in the Scottish Borders.

 Like…freshly caught fish in Looe?

 Small fishing fleets deliver their daily catches to harbours across Cornwall, allowing visitors to tuck into sustainably caught seasonal delicacies at different points throughout the year.
 The historic fishing port of Looe has a reputation for its fresh seafood.
 In addition to fish merchants lining the quayside, there are numerous award-winning restaurants and fish and chips shops where visitors can enjoy the catch of the day, knowing it was caught in a sustainable way.